apache/maven-wrapper/src/site/markdown/index.md

 ```

 A normal Maven build will be executed, with the one important change that if the
-user doesn't have the necessary version of Maven specified in
+user doesn't have the version of Maven specified in
 `.mvn/wrapper/maven-wrapper.properties` it will be downloaded for the user
-first, installed and then used.
+first, installed, and then used.

 Subsequent uses of `mvnw`/`mvnw.cmd` use the previously downloaded, specific
 version as needed.